mazzacash94/ICO_ERC20-Python_Django_Solidity/README.md

 - clone the repository;
 - install requirements.txt;
-- register to Infura API to get your ropsten Token and enter it in utils.py
+- download ganache and run it;
+- run in order truffle test, compile and migrate;
+- run python manage.py makemigrations and migrate;
 - run python manage.py runserver;
 - register an account;
 - login;
+- add ganache network to metamask (name : Ganache, rpc url : http://127.0.0.1:7545, chain id : 1337)
-- check your wallet address in the profile section (clicking on the button showing your username in the topbar);
+- connect from the button in the about section;
-- send Ether to the wallet from MetaMask or whatever wallet do you have;
-- wait for the transaction will be confirmed and check your balance in the profile;
+- get ther from the faucet page accessing in the about section;
-- go to purchase section, choose and offer and click on the Buy button (if you don't have enough Ether you will redirect to the same page with a warning message);
+- go to purchase section, click om buy and complete the transaction in the metamask window;
+- if transaction is completed it will appear an input for the address and a button to get your tokens;
-- if transaction was successful, balance and token availability will be update automatically;
+- if transaction was successful, balance (accessing by clicking on username in the navbar and token availability will be update automatically;
-- transaction ids are serialized and visible in the Api Root of Rest Framework typing '/list' after the URL (if '127.0.0.1' > '127.0.0.1/list')
+- transaction ids are serialized and visible in the Api Root of Rest Framework typing '/list' after the URL (if '127.0.0.1' > '127.0.0.1/list') or clicking on the relative button in the about section;
 - enjoy!